kaustubhsridhar/openpi_regent_droid/README_new.md

 # In terminal 2:
 startrunnerksridhar
 # In terminal 3:
-conda activate droid_ksridhar
+conda activate eva_ksridhar
-cd franka_ksridhar
+cd eva_ksridhar
+python scripts/collect_trajectory.py -n 50

+or just

+startcollectksridhar
-python scripts/collect_trajectory.py -n 20
+python scripts/collect_trajectory.py -n 50

 # You can see full form of these commands in bashrc
 # The conda env was created by cloning the droid_wliang conda env and then `pip install -e .` in the franka_ksridhar folder